alpha93/projects/README.md

 In this repository I keep the small things I make for my own learning purposes.
-Below is a list of things I made with some details -
+Below is a list of things I made with some details (the executables can be found in the respective target directories, all of which require a minimum of jre-8) -

 Asteroids - An Asteroids game I made as my first JavaFx project.
 Movements are controlled by the arrow keys and the z-key fires bullets.